-Robert is an independent Technology and Policy Advisor.
-Prior to that he was was BP’s Vice President for Research & Innovation for BP’s global Formulated Products (Fuels and Lubricants) Technology, and also BP’s technology policy advisor for the UK and EU.
+Robert is a Technology and Policy Advisor.
+He is the CEO of the Royce Hydrogen Accelerator, Chairs the NPL Science and Technology Advisory Council, Chairs UKRPIF and is a strategic advisor to NCUB.
+Prior to that he was BP’s Vice President for Research & Innovation for BP’s global Formulated Products (Fuels and Lubricants) Technology, and also BP’s technology policy advisor for the UK and EU.
 Robert joined BP in 1987 from Durham University having earlier completed his PhD at Cambridge University.

 CaSE Board